-And so in a sense, you need the whole story in order to be able to answer the good but difficult questions.
-Josh in Idaho, USA, says, "I have a very curious and inquisitive sevenyear-old son."
+And so, in a sense, you need the whole story in order to be able to answer the good but difficult questions.
+Josh in Idaho, USA, says, I have a very curious and inquisitive seven-year-old son.
 He recently became a Christian and was baptized.

 He's got many very good questions on heaven and hell that I've been having a difficult time answering.

-How would you suggest explaining the difficult questions of the afterlife to a seven-yearold such as, "Did God create hell?
+How would you suggest explaining the difficult questions of the afterlife to a seven-year-old such as, did God create hell?
 Where exactly is heaven?
 Did so and so go to heaven when they died?
-Do you have any recommended resources again on that?"
-Now we've covered these issues, obviously in previous podcast, Tom, heaven and hell.
-We've gone some nuance and detail on that.
-But again, it's about what do we say to the seven-yearold.

-I'm a father of four and my youngest, my five-year-old.
+Do you have any recommended resources again on that?
+Now, we've covered these issues, obviously, in previous podcast, Tom, heaven and hell, and we've gone some nuance and detail on that.
+But again, it's about what do we say to the seven-year-old and I'm a father of four and my youngest, my five-year-old.

 He's full of questions at the moment.
-Whenever we have a bedtime prayer, he wants to know, "Where is Jesus right now?"
+Whenever we have a bedtime prayer, he wants to know, where is Jesus right now?
 He's fascinated by this.

-I've tried to get across the idea that Jesus was both born as a child, but Jesus also preexisted being born as a child.
-His other question the other night was, "Was Jesus lonely before he got born?"
-I then tried to explain the concept of the Trinity, which I'm not sure how well I did.
-These are the things.
+I've tried to get across the idea that Jesus was both born as a child, but Jesus also pre-existed being born as a child.

-Kids have the natural questions that come.
-Well, let's answer Josh's question, but what do you say in this instance to a child asking very obvious, very questions that need to be answered about heaven and hell, very literal, in a sense.
+And he's got all these other questions the other night was, was Jesus lonely before he got born?
+And I then tried to explain the concept of the Trinity, which was, I'm not sure how well I did, but these are the things.
+Kids have the natural questions that come, and the well, let's answer Josh's question rather than my ones.
+But what do you say in this instance to a child asking, very obvious, very, you know, questions that need to be answered about heaven and hell, very literal, in a sense.

 Well, yeah.

-Well, where's heaven?
+Where's heaven?
 This is to the friend in Idaho who was asking these.
-I'm not sure if he or she has read my book surprised by hope, but that is where I've set out what the Bible actually teaches in relation to these issues.
-I know that in many parts of America, and perhaps this is true in Idaho, heaven and hell are absolutely the fixed things that Christians talk about.
+I'm not sure if he or she has read my book, Surprised by Hope, but that is where I've set out what the Bible actually teaches in relation to these issues.